Yoo Ah-in: Sexual assault-related investigations and results

 On July 26, 2024, a 30-year-old man filed a criminal complaint to the officials at Yongsan Police Station that Yoo allegedly raped him while he was asleep in a unit of an officetel in Yongsan District, Seoul, on July 14.
-It was reported that the property didn’t belong to either of them and that other men were present at the scene.
+It was reported that the property did not belong to either of them and that other men were present at the scene.
 Yoo's lawyer denied the allegations and stated that the claims were unfounded.

 On September 19, 2024, Yoo was cleared of sexual assault charges due to lack of evidence.

+Unregistered agency

+Yoo's one-person firm, U Company LLC (유컴퍼니 유한회사), was reported at the end of 2025 to have operated for years after its 2016 incorporation without popular-culture planning-business registration.
+Outlets placed him in a wider run of unregistered-agency reports involving other entertainers and said the December filing looked like a late response to that controversy.
+Under the Popular Culture and Arts Industry Development Act, operating without that registration can carry up to two years' imprisonment or a ₩20 million fine.
+The government registry showed the company completed registration on 22 December 2025.
+It is based in Daegu; Yoo is listed under his legal name, Uhm Hong-sik, and management and publicity are among its stated purposes.
+A representative of UAA, the talent agency with which he was also affiliated, said the matter was not a professional problem.